Tipsyziasu96/IoT-Fire-Management-Project/README.md

 Fire Checkmate

 # Fire Checkmate Introduction
-**Fire Checkmate** is IoT Fire management system using Mobius server.
+**Fire Checkmate** is an IoT Fire management system using a Mobius server.
 It gathers real-time fire-related information from rooms, and displays organized information through the web.
-Fire-related information include Temperature, Humidity, Gas level, and Spark.
+Fire-related information includes Temperature, Humidity, Gas level, and Spark.
 We defined three caution levels.
 Actuators work based on cation level.

 # Fire Checkmate Appearance